Quantum computing from a mathematical perspective: a description of the quantum circuit model: Grover's Search Algorithm

-\paragraph{}In order to achieve the objective of Grover's algorithm, one must apply the $\boldsymbol{G}$ gate repeatedly until the probability of obtaining the index $j_0$ is maximal (a general overview of the algorithm can be seen in Figure \ref{grover-circuit}).
+Now, in order to achieve the objective of Grover's algorithm, one must apply the $\boldsymbol{G}_n$ gate (that is, perform $\mathbb{STEP}$ 2) repeatedly until the probability of obtaining the index $j_0$ is maximal (a general overview of the algorithm can be seen in Figure \ref{grover-circuit}).

 After the desired probability has been reached, we measure the first $n$-qubit register, and obtain the index $j_0$.
-The optimal number of times $\boldsymbol{G}$ is applied has order $\mathcal{O}(\sqrt{2^n})$, which will be proved later.
+The optimal number of times $\boldsymbol{G}_n$ is applied has order $\mathcal{O}(\sqrt{2^n})$, this will be proved later.
 But first, let us explain the behavior of the algorithm with an example.